bparanj/crystal/electronics/two-component.md

 Basic Circuits

 For beginners, start with simple two-component circuits to understand basic electrical principles.
-Here are some examples:

----

 ### 1. **Resistor and Battery**
    - **Purpose**: Demonstrates Ohm’s Law and current flow.